so-groenen/2d_ising_in_rust/README.md

 # 2d Ising Simulation using egui-macroquad
-2D ising simulation using Rust:
+A Rust simulation of the 2D Ising using the Metropolis algorithm:
 [WASM demo here](https://so-groenen.github.io/2d_ising_in_rust/)
 TODO: documentation et al.